adnrbp/GrupalCar-API/README.md

   - [X] List members of a pool, retrieve members details and disable memberships
   - [X] List all members invited by another user
   - [X] List all invitations available (new and different code for unused) for members
-  - [ ] Invite users to pools and add new members
+  - [X] Invite users to pools and add new members (validate code and pool limit)
   - [ ] Create a trip in a pool
   - [ ] List all trips
   - [ ] Edit trip information for passengers